Philip-Akrofi/starter-hugo-academic1/content/post/foreign-aid-fairs-better-in-advancing-donors’-interests-not-development/index.md

 	mso-bidi-font-family:"Times New Roman";
 	mso-bidi-theme-font:minor-bidi;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

 Foreign aid operates under the premise of assisting nations in overcoming developmental hurdles, yet its long-term effectiveness remains a contentious issue.
 Aid may have some positives, but the associated unintended consequences make it more of an ineffective tool in bringing long-term, lasting progress and development.
-Despite being tagged as a developmental tool, aid has rather faired better as a tool to advance donors’ interests by fueling dependency syndrome.
+Despite being tagged as a developmental tool, aid has rather faired better as a tool to advance donors’ interests by fueling a dependency syndrome.

 **Aid Fuels a Dependency Syndrome**